taurusilver7/snapchat-clone/README.md

 - customize the chats page to that of a mobile display.
 - order the snapshots in descending order w.r.t to timestamp & set the data & id to the posts state in the posts page.
-- map over the array of posts & for every single post, return `( id, data: {profilePic, username, timestamp, imageUrl, read})` <br /> & fill the data in Chat component which displays induvidual chat logs & data.
+- map over the array of posts & for every single post, return. <br />
+  `( id, data: {profilePic, username, timestamp, imageUrl, read})` <br /> & fill the data in Chat component which displays induvidual chat logs & data.
 - A signout function is created onClick at user avatar in the chats.
 The name & profilePic are added to chats..

 **Chat**
 -It takes in 6 props & customized in the chat format.

 - The timestamp is in a wierd format in the storage.
-To convert it into a time-ago format, a fependency is imported >> _react-timeago_
+To convert it into a time-ago format, a dependency is imported >> _react-timeago_<br />
   `<p>tap to view - <ReactTimeago data={new Date(timestamp?.toDate()).toUTCString()} /></p>`
 - the chat div redirected to ChatView page to display the payload.